aliibrahim123/neocomp.js/docs/litedom/core.md

 	insertAt (ind: number, ...children: (LiteNode | string)[]): LiteNode;
 }
 ```
-`append` insert the passed children at the bottom.
+`append`: insert the passed children at the bottom.

-`prepend` insert the passed children at the top.
+`prepend`: insert the passed children at the top.

-`insertAt` insert the passend children at the specified index, index can be negative relative
+`insertAt`: insert the passend children at the specified index, index can be negative relative
 to the last child.

 ### siblings insertion methods